What is Stem Cell Therapy?

 Stem Cell News

-- RNA molecule that shields breast cancer stem cells from immune system
+- Making cancer stem cells visible to the immune system

 - Megakaryocytes act as 'bouncers' restraining cell migration in the bone marrow

 - Slug, a stem cell regulator, keeps breast cells healthy by promoting repair of DNA damage

 - Repair of aged tissue can be enhanced by inhibiting signals from neighboring cells